Plant EvoDevo: Articulation Morphology of Plants

 1. Classical Morphology

-Plant architecture (Hallé et al. 1978, Barthélémy and Caraglio 2007) may be seen as an extension of classical morphology.
-Since its focus is on higher-level units such as branches and the whole plant, it may encounter only rarely the problems or pseudo-problems of classical morphology.
+Barthélémy and Caraglio 2007) may be seen as an extension of classical morphology.
+Because it focuses on higher-level units such as branches and the whole plant, it may encounter the problems or pseudo-problems of classical morphology only rarely.

-2. Developmental Morphology
+2. Evolutionary Developmental Morphology (Evo-Devo Morphology)

 Plant architecture is compatible with this approach.